netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-observability-exporter/README.md

    - To enable Elasticsearch endpoint for transactions, set coe.elasticsearch.enabled to true and server to the elasticsearch endpoint like `elasticsearch.default.svc.cluster.local:9200`.
 Default value for Elasticsearch endpoint is `elasticsearch:9200`.

-   - To enable Kafka endpoint for transactions, set coe.kafka.enabled to true, coe.kafka.broker to kafka broker IPs and kafka.topic.
+   - To enable Kafka endpoint for transactions, set coe.kafka.enabled to true, coe.kafka.broker to kafka broker IPs, kafka.topic, and kafka.dataFormat .
 Default value for kafka topic is `HTTP`.
+Default value for kafka.dataFormat is `AVRO`.

    - To enable Timeseries data upload in prometheus format, set coe.timeseries.enabled to true.
 Currently Prometheus is the only timeseries endpoint supported.